NidorPL/constants-creator/README.md

 ```

-to get the pieces you need:
+to get the other pieces

 ```
 const ENGLISH = "ENGLISH"